 I am going to start talking about it as much as I can.
 I truly believe the lack of supported advocacy for women’s health has a direct correlation to the state of our health care system.

 99% of births occur in hospitals.
 The average cost for a normal delivery held at a hospital is $6,378 and $10,638 +for a cesarean.
 Many hospitals are reporting cesarean rates of more than 40%.
-The estimated cost of a delivery and prenatal care at a birthing center is about $3,000 – $4,000.
+The estimated cost of delivery, hospital beds, and prenatal care at a birthing center is about $3,000 – $4,000.
 And unfortunately, insurance coverage for the choice to have one’s birth at a birthing center is not yet as easy to obtain as a hospital birth.
+Finding the right life insurance policy is always achievable through the help of a top Insurance Broker.
+It can also be really difficult without help from Life Cover Quotes experts.

 Of course the healthcare industries as yet are not going to fully disclose where that extra $3,000 to $7,000 + cost comes from.
 Could it be from the HIGHLY common use of pitocin, epidurals and other analgesics, the high cost surgery fees emergency and elective c-sections?
 I ask you to investigate for yourself if these all to common procedures are sustainable and healthy.
 Truly looking at the lifecycle of our health care system can reveal mind boggling revelations about the long term effects on our bodies and our children’s bodies and minds, not to mention our wallets.